Lund, Sweden –

 The main budget items will be:

-b) Travels to one or more countries along the Silk Road to do more photography (before or after Shanghai).
+b) Travels to one or more countries along the Silk Road to do more photography (before or after China).

-c) Transport from Sweden and Shanghai of what shall be exhibited in Venice (for example weight, insurance, customs, storing).
+c) Transport from Sweden and China/Silk Road of what shall be exhibited in Venice (for example weight, insurance, customs, storing).

-d) My travels and stays for periods in Venice.
+d) My travels and stays for periods in Venice to arrange the exhibition and stay on and off during the six months duration.

-Perhaps lecturing in China an elsewhere about peace, global politics and art, honorariums going to cover project costs.
+– Perhaps lecturing in China and elsewhere about peace, global politics and art, honorariums going to cover project costs.

 Do you know foundations, institutions or individuals who would be willing to contribute and, in return, would get a lot of publicity in publications, posters, programs etc. related to the Biennale and Palazzo Mora?